 Graduates of combined degree programs may pursue careers in a wide variety of fields, including business, education, criminal justice, and health care.
 Possible job titles include:

 - Mental health counselor

 Licensure and Continuing Education Info

-According to the U.S. Bureau of Labor Statistics (BLS), program graduates who would like to work as mental health or school counselors will need to be licensed (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), all mental health and school counselors must be licensed (www.bls.gov).
 In many states, this requires a master's degree and two years of work experience.
-Candidates will also need to pass a state-issued exam.
+Candidates must also pass a state-issued exam.

 Graduates of combined programs may also pursue doctoral degrees in psychology.
 This is the minimum educational requirement for aspiring clinical, counseling or research psychologists, according to the BLS.

 To summarize, a five-year program enables students to earn a bachelor's and a master's degree in psychology more quickly than if they pursued the degrees separately.
 Through classroom study in basic psychology concepts, focused studies in an area of concentration, and practical training in the field, these programs prepare students for counseling positions or related careers as well as higher levels of education.